learn-co-curriculum/react-hooks-jsx/README.md

 JavaScript!
 The same thing is true for the `for` label, which is another keyword in JS.
 If you want to use the HTML `for` attribute, you'd use `htmlFor` instead.

-## When to Split Content Into Components

-_When_ to split JSX content out into individual components is really up to the designer, but it is often done

-* at logical breaks within the code.
-A table, for instance, would make sense as a self-contained component
-* whenever there is some repeating, dynamic content.
-A list of multiple comments may have different text content, but their structure is consistent, so it can be abstracted away into _one_ component that takes in dynamic content for each comment
-* whenever the same JSX is needed in multiple places.
-Maybe an avatar image is used in a website's navigation bar _as well as_ in comments.
-This could be _one_ component used in two different parts of the page
-* for readability!
-You _could_ write an entire React app in _one_ component, but by separating chunks of JSX out, it becomes easier to understand and navigate the code of a complex web app.
-In the example `ParentComponent` class above, we can see how the other components will be ordered on the page _without_ needing to see what is actually inside `<PlainDiv />`, `<Photo />` or `<Table />`
-* for long term reusability.
-It is possible to write components that are abstracted enough, they can be used in multiple projects.
-Maybe you write a sweet navigation bar once and use it for four or five different projects!

 ## Conclusion

-In the early forms of React, instead of JSX, the code returned in components was much less reader friendly.
+In the early forms of React, instead of JSX, components returned JavaScript that was much less reader friendly.
 To create a React element, we would write things like this:

 ```js
 React.createElement(